-- A cocoon cut leather coat is an ageless classic option too, but does not do any good for your shape.
-But when you are tall and can pull this style off and love the freedom of movement that this cut permits, by all means go for it (see example below).
+- A cocoon cut coat is an ageless classic option too, but does not do any good for your shape.
+But when you are tall and can pull this style off and love the freedom of movement that this cut permits, by all means go for it (see example outfit idea below).

 - When you want to make a statement or like to make an entrance, go for an unexpected color.
 Otherwise stay with neutral colors like any shade of brown, beige or classic black.
 When you are not worried about adding a couple of pound by a color (recall all pink and red shades visually add weight) blush is great too (see example).

 - Cropped leather jackets look great over a dress, often they work better than a blazer.

-- Suede leather shirts are a perennial trend.
+- Suede shirts are a perennial trend.
 They are high maintenance as they need to go to the dry cleaners.
 Wearing a turtleneck underneath or a long sleeve T-shirt with a scarf that covers your entire neck stretches the time between trips to the dry cleaner.
 You also have to be careful when eating.
-Never style it like a cowgirl unless you want to achieve this look because you go into a western bar or to a Western festival/concert, rodeo or alike.
+Never style it like a cowgirl unless you want to achieve this look because you go into a Western Bar or to a Western festival, >outdoor concert, rodeo or alike.